Richard O'Donnell (footballer): Bristol City

 After losing his place to Jussi Jääskeläinen in the Wigan team, he joined Championship club Bristol City on 12 January 2016 on loan until the end of 2015–16 as cover for the injured Frank Fielding.
 He went straight into the team against Preston North End on the same day, in a 2–1 home defeat.
-After impressing head coach Lee Johnson, he signed permanently on 1 February 2016 for an undisclosed fee on a two-and-a-half-year contract.
+He signed permanently on 1 February 2016, for an undisclosed fee, on a two-and-a-half-year contract.

 Rotherham United

-He re-signed for Championship club Rotherham United on 19 January 2017 on a two-and-a-half-year contract for an undisclosed fee.
+He re-signed for Championship club Rotherham United on 19 January 2017, on a two-and-a-half-year contract, for an undisclosed fee.

 Northampton Town

-O'Donnell signed for League One club Northampton Town on 8 January 2018 on a two-and-a-half-year contract on a for an undisclosed fee.
+O'Donnell signed for League One club Northampton Town on 8 January 2018, on a two-and-a-half-year contract, a for an undisclosed fee.

 Bradford City

 O'Donnell signed for League One club Bradford City on 27 June 2018 on a two-year contract, having been able to leave Northampton on a free transfer because of a relegation clause in his contract.
 He was offered a new contract by Bradford City in July 2020, following the expiry of his existing contract, signing a new two-year contract later that month.

-O'Donnell was appointed as Bradford City captain on 4 September 2020.
+He was appointed as Bradford City captain on 4 September 2020.

-O'Donnell was released by the club at the end of the 2021–22 season having not featured for the club since 30 November 2021.
+O'Donnell was released by the club at the end of the 2021–22 season, having not featured for the club since 30 November 2021.

 Rochdale

-On 18 May 2022, O'Donnell signed a two-year contract with Rochdale which will come into effect on 1 July once his contract expires at Bradford City.
+On 18 May 2022, O'Donnell signed a two-year contract with Rochdale which came into effect on 1 July after his contract expired at Bradford City.
+At the end of the 2022–23 season, O'Donnell was awarded with the Supporters' Player of the Year trophy.

+Blackpool

+O'Donnell joined Blackpool on 27 June 2023.

+Derby County

+On 1 July 2025, O'Donnell joined Derby County of the Championship, on a one-year contract.

+On 20 November 2025, he re-joined Grimsby Town on an emergency-loan deal.